jiexiqu/usefulness_of_drug_reviews/README.md

 ### Data

-Data obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29)
+Data obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+%28Drugs.com%29).
+A small sample of the data can be found in the 'data' folder of this repo.

 It provides a total of 21,5063 drug reviews, which are separated into train (75%) and test (25%).
 Train data consits of 16,1297 reviews, while the test data consists of 53,766 reviews.